-1. Represents NPL portfolio of the Bank, its overseas banking subsidiaries, ICICI Home Finance Company Limited and ICICI Securities Limited.

-2. Specific provision relating to NPLs and standard restructured loans.

-3. Excludes Covid-19 related provision made by the Bank during the nine months ended December 31, 2020.
+- 1. Represents NPL portfolio of the Bank, its overseas banking subsidiaries, ICICI Home Finance Company Limited and ICICI Securities Limited. - 2.
+Specific provision relating to NPLs and standard restructured loans. - 3.
+Excludes Covid-19 related provision made by the Bank during the year ended December 31, 2021.

 g.
-Details of write-offs and recoveries booked in income statement for the nine months ended December 31, 2020 h.
-Amount of non-performing investments (NPIs) in securities, other than government and other approved securities at December 31, 2020
+Details of write-offs and recoveries booked in income statement for the nine months ended December 31, 2021 h.
+Amount of non-performing investments (NPIs) in securities, other than government and other approved securities at December 31, 2021